fmselab/ct-competition/index.md

 # Welcome to Combinatorial Testing Competition (tentative - draft)

+## Objective

+The area of Combinatorial Interaction testing has seen tremendous progress over the last years.
+Many tools have been developed but a comparison among algorithms and techniques is difficult to carry on.
+With this competition, we want to motivate implementors to present their work to a broader audience and to compare it with that of others.

 ## Call for Participation — Procedure

 The competition compares state-of-the-art tools for generating combinatorial test suites with respect to the generation time and test suite size.
 The competition consists of two phases:
 - a **training phase**, in which example benchmarks are given to the tool developers, (strarting from OCt 2021 ?)
 - and an **evaluation** phase, in which all participating CT tools will be executed on benchmark test tasks, and their performances are measured.
 The competition is performed (some days before?) and presented during the IWCT workshop.

+Researchers from both academia and industry are invited to submit their tools.

 ### Tools evaluation